 Mr Kagame has told his campaign rallies that the election is a "formality".

 One London-based veteran critic of Mr Kagame, who prefers anonymity, told the BBC that Rwanda is still heavily divided along ethnic lines, and in a free election Mr Kagame would not win.

 For the president, it would signal that his biggest political mission - to end the ethnic divisions that caused the genocide - had failed.

 And probably this fear, more than any other, is driving him to repel threats to his rule.

-"He is ignoring the root cause of the problem: The tribe.
-How can anyone say there is no tribe in Rwanda?"
+"Kagame's biggest mistake has been to say that we are Banyarwanda [all Rwandans].
+He is ignoring the root cause of the problem: The tribe.
+How can anyone say there is no tribe in Rwanda?" the Rwandan critic said.

-Mr Wallis says Mr Kagame - who sees Singapore and South Korea as model states - believes the key to reconciliation is continued economic development.
+Mr Kagame - who sees Singapore and South Korea as model states - believes the key to reconciliation is continued economic development.

 "He has pursued it with single-minded determination… and deals ruthlessly with his adversaries," Mr Wallis explains.

 Rwanda was in ruins when Mr Kagame's RPF took power after the genocide but its economy is now growing at an average of 7% a year, and poverty levels have fallen.

 Under Mr Kagame's rule, Rwanda opened its first maize flour factory, improved its road network, established a national airline, is building a new $800m (£605m) international airport and plans to boost its status as a business hub with a conference centre that will cost at least $300m.